Golf tips and expert instruction, golf club reviews and the latest golf equipment.

 25) Get your handicap to scratch

-If you’ve done this then you can rightly say that you’ve mastered the game of golf.
-Okay, the game can never officially be mastered but being a scratch player shows you know your way around the links and have put in hours and hours of practice through the years.
-A proud moment for the very few players that achieve it.
+If you've done this then you can rightly say that you've mastered the game of golf.
+Okay, the game can never officially be mastered, but being a scratch player shows you know your way around the course, with the hours and hours of practice you have put through the years creating an extremely proud moment and something very few players achieve.

 26) Play a bogey-free round

-Something most golfers will never do and thanks to the handicap system a round without any net bogeys is still a great achievement.
-A bogey-free round is something found more regularly on the pro tours so any amateur players who achieve that have had a sensational round.
+A bogey-free round is something found more regularly on the pro tours, so any amateur player who achieves this has had a sensational round.